Deal: Apple Watch Series 1 and Sport models fall below £200

 There’s a range of colours available, but you are restricted to the 38mm model.

-If you’re requiring the 42mm face, you’ll need to splash out upwards of £249 for a Series 1 and Sport models, which is still an excellent saving of £50.
+If you’re requiring the 42mm face, you’ll need to splash out upwards of £249 for a Series 1 or Sport model, which is still an excellent saving of £50.

 This is the cheapest we’ve seen a new Apple Watch at a major UK retailer